Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 Many times when I'm doing an exercise with people and ask them how they feel when this other person does something they don't like, they'll use language like this.

-They'll say, *I feel that that's wrong*.
+They'll say, *I feel that's wrong*.

 And I'll point out that, by my definition, *that's not what I mean by a feeling*.

-And they'll say, Well, *I said, 'I feel'*
+And they'll say, *I said, 'I feel'*...

-I'll say, well, the word feel, by itself, can often be used in a way that doesn't refer to feelings, as I define feelings.
-As soon as you say, I feel that was wrong.
-I would call that a thought, not a feeling.
+I say, the word feel, by itself, can often be used in a way that doesn't refer to feelings, as I define feelings.
+As soon as you say, I feel that was wrong, I would call that a thought, not a feeling.

 So many people use the word feeling and thought interchangeably.
-But in nonviolent communication, when we use the word feeling, we want it to refer to an emotion that a person is experiencing, that doesn't contain any diagnosis or intellectual analysis of the other person.
+In nonviolent communication, when we use the word feeling, we want it to refer to an emotion that a person is experiencing, that doesn't contain any diagnosis or intellectual analysis of the other person.

-Feelings would be,
+**Feelings would be,**

 * I feel frustration,
 * I feel sadness,
 * I feel irritation,
-when our needs are not getting met.
+*when our needs are not getting met*.

-When our needs *are* getting met,
+*When our needs *are* getting met*,
 * I feel happy.
 * I feel joyful.
 * I feel pleasure.

 I went to school for 21 years.
 I really cannot recall ever being asked what I was feeling.

-Feelings weren't part of life and the culture in which I grew up in, and especially if you are boy, there are certain feelings that were shameful to feel, such as I feel scared.
+Feelings weren't part of life and the culture in which I grew up in.
+If you are a boy, there are certain feelings that were shameful to feel, such as I feel scared.
 Boys weren't supposed to be scared.
 There were other feelings too that had a very negative connotation.

 Part of the reason for this is that feelings are a language life, and the cultures that we have been living under for about 10,000 years, domination cultures in which some people claim to be superiors and have a right to control others.
 People do not make good slaves when they are connected to life.
-So feelings are not regarded as a positive thing to say.
-Feelings are associated with his weaknesses being immature, as being too emotional.
+Feelings are not regarded as a positive thing to say.
+Feelings are associated with weaknesses, being immature, as being too emotional.

-So, not only aren't we educated to speak a language of life, a language of feelings, we have been given a cultural education that has a very negative connotation to many of our emotions.
+Not only aren't we educated to speak a language of life, a language of feelings, we have been given a cultural education that has a very negative connotation to many of our emotions.

-We learn very quickly in life to cover up our emotions and hide them.
+**We learn very quickly in life to cover up our emotions and hide them**.
 Even though *if we want to relate in a way that promotes compassion between ourselves and other people, feelings are a key ingredient.*

 In nonviolent communication, honesty consist of telling people what they're doing clearly in the form of a clear observation, and then evaluating it with reference to feelings and needs.

 So I've just described what I mean by feelings.
-And then we connect these feelings to our needs.
+Then we connect these feelings to our needs.

-#### nonviolent communication is based on the awareness, that feelings are manifestations what's happening to our needs.
+#### nonviolent communication is based on the awareness that feelings are manifestations what's happening to our needs

 (14:00)
 When our needs are being fulfilled, we feel pleasureful feelings.
 When our needs are not being fulfilled, we feel painful feelings.
 This is mother nature's way of helping us to judge our environment in terms of whether what is happening is life serving or not.

-So if we're eating foods that are not good for our health, we feel painful kinds of reactions to this eating.
+If we're eating foods that are not good for our health, we feel painful kinds of reactions to this eating.
 On the other hand, if we feel good enriched, stronger, our feelings tell us that our needs for food have been well met by this.

-> painful feelings tell us our needs are not getting met.
-Pleasure feelings tell us our needs are being met.
+**Painful feelings tell us our needs are not getting met**.
+**Pleasure feelings tell us our needs are being met**.

-The most important part of honesty and nonviolent communication is our ability to clarify what is happening to our needs at a given moment.
+The most important part of honesty, in nonviolent communication, is our ability to clarify what is happening to our needs at a given moment.

-We tell:
+**We tell**:
 * what the other person has done,
 * how we feel about it.

 The central part of the evaluation then is to relate our feelings to our needs.

-And this requires a need consciousness and being need literacy, which is not easy to come about.
-Because once again, the structures in which we have been living for a long time, require us to be educated in a way in which we are not connected to our needs.
+And this requires a need consciousness, and a need literacy, which is not easy to come about.
+Because, once again, the structures in which we have been living for a long time, require us to be educated in a way, in which, we are not connected to our needs.

 People don't make good slaves to authority when they are alive and our needs are the life that's going on within us.
-So not only are we not educated, to speak of our needs, and to have a full vocabulary and literacy, for talking about our needs, we are given a lot of cultural training that makes it shameful to have needs.
+Not only are we not educated, to speak of our needs, and to have a full vocabulary and literacy, for talking about our needs, we are given a lot of cultural training that makes it shameful to have needs.

-The work I've been doing around the world in the last 40 years, many, many women tell me what difficulty they have, expressing their needs.
-They have been taught that loving women have no needs, they sacrifice their needs for their families.
+The work I've been doing around the world in the last 40 years, many, **many women tell me what difficulty they have, expressing their needs.
+They have been taught that loving women have no needs, they sacrifice their needs for their families**.

-Men tell me how difficult it is to express their needs.
-How they have been taught that brave men have no needs, they're willing to sacrifice their lives for the king or for the flag.
+**Men tell me how difficult it is to express their needs.
+How they have been taught that brave men have no needs**, so they're willing to sacrifice their lives for the king or for the flag.

-So we have been educated in a way that gets us cut off from life cut off from our needs, and instead of a language of life for evaluating.
+So we have been educated in a way that gets us cut off from life, cut off from our needs

-#### We have been taught to evaluate, with reference to rightness and wrongness, criticism of people.
+Instead of a language of life for evaluating, we have been taught to evaluate, with reference to rightness and wrongness, with criticism of people.

-In our training, we suggest to be sure that you **learn how to be honest Without any criticism without any blame**, without any judgment of a kind that people hear that what they're doing is bad or wrong.
+In our training, we suggest to be sure that you **learn how to be honest without any criticism without any blame**, without any judgment of a kind where people hear that what they're doing is bad or wrong.

-*When I say this, many people get very confused and upset with it.* their whole lives have been based on the language of good, bad, right, wrong.
+*When I say this, many people get very confused and upset with it.* Their whole lives have been based on the language of good, bad, right, wrong.
 They see it's all about how you are judged by authority.
-And if you're judged, right, you get rewarded, and bad, you get punished.
+If you're judged, right, you get rewarded, and bad, you get punished.
 Their whole concept of religion is to think of a God that sits up and judges people good, bad, right, wrong.
-And when they are dead, and if they have been good enough, and they go to heaven, and if they've been bad, they go to hell.
+When they are dead, and if they have been good enough, and they go to heaven, and if they've been bad, they go to hell.

-Our whole brain our consciousness is all shaped by this language of criticism, blame and we're disconnected from our needs.
+Our whole brain, our consciousness, is shaped by this language of criticism, blame, and we're disconnected from our needs.

 I was talking about this in Rome, Italy with a group of 80 teachers in Catholic schools.
 They were all either religious sisters or priests.
-And the first day we spent a lot of time on this subject of how to be honest without criticizing people in a way that implies right and wrong.
-And the second morning when I came in, several of them were waiting for me.
-They told me they had been very upset by what they heard me say the day before.
-And **one of the religious sisters said to me, You destroyed everything I've ever believed yesterday**.
+The first day we spent a lot of time on this subject of how to be honest without criticizing people in a way that implies right and wrong.

+The second morning when I came in, several of them were waiting for me.
+They told me they had been very upset by what they heard me say the day before. **one of the religious sisters said to me, you destroyed everything I've ever believed, yesterday**.

 I said, sister, what did I say that had such an effect?
-She said, You said that we shouldn't judge people you shouldn't say whether it's what they do is right or wrong.
+She said, You said that we shouldn't judge people, you shouldn't say whether what they do is right or wrong.
 You shouldn't judge them.
 You should just let them do whatever they want.
-So you know, they want to steal and rob whatever, just don't judge them.
+They want to steal and rob whatever, just don't judge them.

 (18:58)
-And I said, I'll sit Thank you for telling me that's what you heard, I can see that I didn't make myself clear.
+And I said, Thank you for telling me that's what you heard, I can see that I didn't make myself clear.
 I was not suggesting that we not judge or evaluate people's behavior.
 I was suggesting that we not judge them in a way that perpetuates retributive justice, based on the concept of punishment and reward.
-I think it's very important to be honest and to evaluate and judge with a language of life, which tells people whether our needs are being met or not being met by what they're doing.
+I think it's very important to be honest, to evaluate and judge with a language of life, which tells people whether our needs are being met, or not being met, by what they're doing.

-Of course, this is not easy for people to come by because as I say, we have not only not been encouraged to develop a language of life, a language of needs, but have been systematically educated to suppress our needs because people don't make good slaves, when they are connected to life.
+Of course, this is not easy for people to come by, because as I say, we have not only not been encouraged to develop a language of life, a language of needs, but have been systematically educated to suppress our needs because people don't make good slaves, when they are connected to life.

 ## Developing a literacy of needs